Assets migration guide

 There are two approaches to loading the assets into the system: a push-based approach using HTTP or a pull-based approach using the JCR APIs.

-Pushing through HTTP
+Push through HTTP

 Adobe’s Managed Services team uses a tool called Glutton to load data into customer environments.
 Glutton is a small Java application that loads all assets from one directory into another directory on an AEM instance.
 Instead of Glutton, you could also use tools such as Perl scripts to post the assets into the repository.